eichmeierbr/eichmeierbr.github.io/learning/readme.md

 **4) Reinforcement Learning**

 In this project I created a Q-Learning model to learn to play a simple "Mountain Car" game.
 In the game, the car is at the bottom of a valley.
-The state space is the cart's postition and velocity.
+The state space is the cart's position and velocity.
 The action space is to move left, move right, or do nothing.
 The problem is that the car does not have enough power to directly move up the hill, so it must learn to rock back and forth and use momentum to reach the top.
 To find the optimal action, the q-learning model learns a single layer linear function to approximate the reward function for each individual action as a function of the input space.
 It then passes the cart space through the three models and selects the highest value.
 I also included a random element to introduce state space exploration vs. exploitation.

 <img align=center src="./images/rl_car.gif" />